 Michele Grigolo has an international research experience.
 Between November and December 2011 he was visiting fellow in the US.
 In 2010 he was visting fellow at the Institute of Government and Public Policies of the Autonomous University of Barcelona.
 During his doctorate, he was exchange student at NYU Robert Wagner School for Public Service.
 In 2003, he was awarded the Robert Schuman Scholarship of the European Parliament, which he spent at the DG Research in Luxembourg.
 In 2002, he spent five months at the Danish Centre for Human Rights to complete his master's thesis.
 He has presented his work in a number of international academic events.

 He has worked as researcher and teacher.
 Between 2008 and 2009 he was academic assistant at the EUI Max Weber Programme, where he worked on higher education policy and issues of academic careers at world-wide level.
 In 2009, he collaborated to a project funded by the European Parliament on mainstreaming human rights in EU external relations.
 Previously, he worked on a project funded by the EU Council of Regions on local and regional governments.
-He teaches modules on democracy, justice and cities in the core course on 'Democratic Theory' for the PhD programme 'Democracy in the 21st Century at CES.
+He taught modules on democracy, justice and cities in the core course on 'Democratic Theory' for the PhD programme 'Democracy in the 21st Century at CES.
 He taught European Social Policy for the MA in European Studies at James Madison University in Florence.
 He gave lectures and ran seminars in Italian and Spanish universities.